Civil Eats

 civileats.com

-Environmental historian and MIT professor Kate Brown discusses her new book, "Tiny Gardens Everywhere," about the power of urban gardening to transform people and societies.
+Environmental historian and MIT professor Kate Brown discusses her new book, "Tiny Gardens Everywhere," the histories of urban gardens, and why she thinks they can transform people and society.

 How Urban Gardens Can Bolster American Democracy